bxdoan/bxdoan/README.md

 <div align="center">

-> That’s why I can’t make a change.
-Everything I do is so… Half-assed.
+> You need to accept the fact that you’re not the best and have all the will to strive to be better than anyone you face.

-> — Hiroshi Kido —
+> — Roronoa Zoro —

 </div>